ZONESTAR3D/Upgrade-kit-guide/Bed_Leveling_Sensor/3DTouch/readme.md

 5. Operate the control panel, ***Control >>Bltouch>>Deploy***, the probe will move up;
 6. Operate the control panel,*** Control >>Bltouch>>Stow***, the probe will move down.

-## Measuring the flatness error data of the hot bed
+## :four: Measuring the flatness error data of the hot bed
 After installed the 3DTouch/BLTouch and completed the wiring, you need to do some steps to measure the flatness error data of the hot bed.
 ### 1. Level corners.
 If leveling nuts and springs are installed between your printing platform and the bed bracket, you need to manually level the four corners of the hot bed to a basically same height.
 Please refer to the instructions for the 3D printer for the specific process.